Working Papers

 of manufacturing.
 Yet, when sectoral data are used, a one standard deviation

-value added in the manufacturing sector of 36%.
-Our findings support the notion
+added in the manufacturing sector of 36%.
+Our findings support the notion that

 Keywords: Sectoral organization of output, employment shares,